How to Read the Lego Fan Plans Our Generators Produce

 Quick FAQs

-What is Real-Build Mode?
+What is your Real-Build Mode?

 Are these good for beginners?